Circassians in Iran: Qajars

 Following the mass expulsion of the native Circassians of the Northwest Caucasus in 1864 mainly towards the Ottoman Empire, some also fled to neighboring Qajar Iran, which bordered the Ottoman Empire and Imperial Russia.
 In Iran, the government followed an assimilation policy, starting the gradual absorption of the Caucasian refugees into the population.
 Some of these deportees from after 1864 rose to various high ranks such as in the Persian Cossack Brigade, where every member of the army was either Circassian or any other type of ethnos from the Caucasus.

 Modern day

 Despite heavy assimilation over the centuries, Circassian settlements have lasted into the 20th century.
-However, the Circassian languages once also widely used by the large Circassian minority, no sizable number of Circassians in Iran speak the language anymore.
-After the Georgians, the Circassians are the second largest Caucasus derived group in Iran, comprising significant numbers.
+However, the Circassian languages, once widely used by the large Circassian minority, has no significant number of speakers in Iran anymore.
+After the Georgians, the Circassians are the second largest Caucasus-derived group in Iran, comprising significant numbers.

 Notables

 Notable Iranians of either partial or full Circassian descent include: